 - Oxford University Press (OUP) is a department of the University, and the world's largest university press.
-Publishing worldwide in 60 languages, it furthers the University's objective of excellence in research, scholarship and education.
+Publishing worldwide in more than 40 languages, it furthers the University's objective of excellence in research, scholarship and education.
 It is globally renowned for its English language learning and teaching resources.

 - The laboratories of Oxford's Centre for Tropical Medicine and Global Health represent probably the largest overseas research presence of any university in the world.
-The centre employs around 1,500 staff in Asia and Africa, working to expand our understanding of how to treat tropical infectious diseases.
+The centre employs over 2,000 overseas staff, working to expand our understanding of how to treat tropical infectious diseases.